Observer-Usable Information as a Task-specific Image Quality Metric: INTRODUCTION

 A sub-ideal observer equivalent of TSI has not been available, which has limited its application in practice.
 Excitingly, a recently proposed information-theoretic quantity called \emph{predictive $\mathcal{V}$-information} ($\mathcal{V}$-info)~\cite{xu2020theory} represents a relaxation of MI and addresses this need. $\mathcal{V}$-information is defined with respect to a restricted family of functions $\mathcal{V}$ that map a random vector (e.g., an image) to a probability distribution over a target variable (e.g., vector of class labels).
 For example, this class of functions could correspond to those that can be implemented by a given probabilistic classifier.
 In this way, $\mathcal{V}$-info can explicitly incorporate capacity constraints associated with a class of sub-ideal observers.
 This allows it to quantify the maximum amount of task-relevant information in a random vector that is \emph{usable} by a specified sub-ideal observer.
 Hereafter, task-related information refers to a measure of how informative an image is for predicting or inferring a task variable.\footnote{Specifically, task-related information refers to a measure of the statistical dependencies between the source and target variables that can be exploited by the observer (decision maker) for the specified task.} Unlike MI or its special case of TSI, $\mathcal{V}$-info can be increased by image processing and can be computed readily.
 In the special case where $\mathcal{V}$ contains all possible mappings, $\mathcal{V}$-info reduces to classic TSI.

-In this study, for the first time, $\mathcal{V}$-info is proposed and investigated as an objective, task-specific, IQ metric.
+In this study, for the first time, $\mathcal{V}$-info is introduced and investigated as an objective, task-specific IQ metric.
+While the primary focus is on image-quality assessment, the proposed framework can be applied directly to raw measurement data to quantify the task-relevant information acquired by a computed imaging system that is accessible to an observer within a specified class, independent of reconstruction or post-processing.
 To demonstrate the utility of $\mathcal{V}$-info, virtual imaging experiments are conducted that involve an image restoration problem.
 The performance of NOs using original, restored, and ground truth images for signal detection and discrimination tasks is quantified by use of conventional task-based IQ measures and $\mathcal{V}$-info.
 The relative behavior of these alternative measures of IQ is then empirically studied.
 The immediate applicability of $\mathcal{V}$-info to multi-class ($>$2) detection or discrimination problems, where ROC analysis is difficult to deploy, is also demonstrated.

 The remainder of the paper is organized as follows.
 Section~\ref{background} contains a description of the general problem and salient mathematical definitions from information theory. $\mathcal{V}$-info is formally defined in Section~\ref{ouinfoasIQ} within the context of objective IQ assessment.
 Sections~\ref{application} and \ref{results} describe case studies, which demonstrate the effectiveness of $\mathcal{V}$-info as a task-based IQ metric when sub-ideal observers are relevant.
 Finally, a summary of the findings is presented in Section~\ref{discussion} along with a discussion of future research topics.